Hassanat-Awodipe/Analysis_of_Football_Players_Rating_in_2016/README.md

 >
 >2.
 What relationship exists between age of the football players and the overall rating?
 >
 >3.
 Find the mean overall rating.
-Make a comparison for players with attributes above the mean(green) and players below the mean(red).
+Make a comparison of players with attributes above the mean and players below the mean.
 >
 >4.
 Is there a relationship between the players' BMI and overall_rating?
 >
 >5.
 Compare the trend for players general overall rating and potential in 2016.
 >
 >6.
-Who are the top 10 players for the year?
+Who are the top 10 players for the year 2016?

 ## Approach
 > Firstly, I checked if playing with the left or right foot increased the player's shots and by extension, the overall rating of the player.
 Secondly, I considered the age of the player to determine if younger or older players had a high rating.
 Then I checked the attributes of the players such as agility, sprint speed, ball_control etc. and how each of them affected the rating score.
 At this point, I also checked the BMI of each player since it is considered that the weight of a person plays an important role in their well-being.
 Moving away from the players' attributes, I examined the general trend of potential and overall ratings for the players from the beginning of 2016.
 Here, I also identified how well players met up to their potential.
 Finally, I made a subset of the top 10 players for the year and verified if their attributes fitted into the insights gathered from the preceeeding questions.